 Your staff collaborates and communicates between each other in the office, across your practice locations, with your referring physician offices, with patients before and after a visit.
 Provider groups can use HIPAA compliant Messaging for their internal staff, with referring provider offices, patients to collaborate, communicate and get work done faster without adding unnecessary overheads of multiple communication channels.

-We have created HIPAA compliant messaging platforms that can integrate with all your health system’s software to help you bring all your communications in one place.
+Our Healthcare IT Services team has created HIPAA compliant messaging platforms that can integrate with all your health system’s software to help you bring all your communications in one place.
+We have done so using GetStream, PubNub (leading messaging platform providers) and also using Amazon Web Services.

 Physician Referral software